FloFerrier/Rn4871_Standalone/Readme.md

 Dev environment for testing RN4871 library.
 A virtual module is available to allow testing without a hardware material.
 ## Startup
-VSCode IDE with CMake extension.
+VSCode IDE with CMake extension (or in command line).
 Unity is the framework used for testing.
 The first step is to fetch RN4871-driver from Github
 ```bash